keithstellyes/mips-tutorial/intro.md

 #INTRODUCTION

 MIPS is a CPU architecture that has been used in various embedded systems including a few things like the Game Boy Advance.
-It is a simple assembly language to learn and is a good stepping stone if one wants to learn assembly for other CPU architectures, such as those found in desktops/laptops.
+It is a simple enough architecture learn and is a good stepping stone if one wants to learn assembly for other CPU architectures, such as those found in personal computers.

 This is a tutorial that aims to give a thorough walkthrough of usage.